NewEraCracker/manager/README.txt

 What is Extension Manager?
 --------------------------
 Extension Manager is a free open source extension manager for PHP.
-It increases compatibility in environments requiring the load of third-party zend extensions.
+It increases compatibility in environments that require loading of zend extensions made by third-parties.

-Extension Manager stores extensions loaded into its own structures, defeating most common checks performed by 3rd party closed source zend extensions.
+Extension Manager stores extensions loaded into its own structures, defeating most common checks performed by third-party closed source zend extensions.

 It will hook into the first loaded zend extension and execute other extension methods from there if stealth mode is enabled.